onthecover/Field-Notes/README.md

 # Field-Notes
-A place for general projects
+A place for general notes and random things